-Because of the numerous human rights and public health concerns associated with HIV-related prosecutions, numerous bodies and experts have all urged governments to limit the use of the criminal law to cases of intentional transmission of HIV (i.e. where a person knows they have HIV, acts with the intention to transmit HIV, and does in fact transmit HIV).
-Such a recommendation has been made by, among others, the Joint United Nations Programme on HIV/ AIDS (UNAIDS) and the United Nations Development Programme (UNDP),36 the UN Special Rapporteur on the right to health,37 the Global Commission on HIV and the Law,38 the UN Committee on the Elimination of Discrimination against Women (CEDAW),39 and leading Canadian feminist legal academics.
-Moreover, experts recommend that no prosecutions take place when the person used a condom or had a low viral load or just had oral sex.
+Because of the numerous human rights and public health concerns associated with HIVrelated prosecutions, numerous bodies and experts have all urged governments to limit the use of the criminal law to cases of intentional transmission of HIV (i.e. where a person knows they have HIV, acts with the intention to transmit HIV, and does in fact transmit HIV).
+Such a recommendation has been made by, among others, the Joint United Nations Programme on HIV/ AIDS (UNAIDS) and the United Nations Development Programme (UNDP),30 the UN Special Rapporteur on the right to health,31 the Global Commission on HIV and the Law, 32 and the UN Committee on the Elimination of Discrimination against Women (CEDAW) (see recommendation below).33 Moreover, experts recommend that no prosecutions take place when the person used a condom or had a low viral load or just had oral sex.
 "The Committee welcomes that [Canada] intends to review the use and application of criminal norms to certain HIV/AIDS issues.
 This review will include the concerning application of harsh criminal sanctions (aggravated sexual assault) to women for non-disclosing their HIV status to sexual partners, even when the transmission is not intentional, when there is no transmission or when the risk of transmission is minimal.
-The Committee recommends that [Canada] limit the application of criminal law provisions to cases of intentional transmission of HIV/AIDS, as recommended by international public health standards."40
+The Committee recommends that [Canada] limit the application of criminal law provisions to cases of intentional transmission of HIV/AIDS, as recommended by international public health standards."34